-I love it when we can sneak a little science into our play time!
+I love it when we can sneak a science experiment into our play time!
 Mitch and I have been messing around with catapults lately and it’s been so freakin’ fun.
 (Check out more catapult designs here.)

-We first ran into this classic popsicle stick catapult at the Magic House maker workshop.
+We first ran into this popsicle stick catapult design at the Magic House maker workshop.
 The idea is pretty simple and there’s lots of variations.
 Try out a few and run some tests to see which one works best–like our Spoon-a-pult 2.0!

 This design is easy and the spoon holds your projectile pretty well.
 It only takes 3 rubber bands, which is especially handy if you’re rummaging through your junk draw to find crafting supplies.

 - Craft sticks (they also come in cool colors)

 - Rubber bands